binbang12/minimalistphotography/README.md

 3. **If the mod has no questions, or they've all been answered, then proceed to tell them how to send an invite.**

    To send an invite, first head over to Modmail and select the blue "+" icon.
 This will open up the draft for a new message.
 At the top, if it's not already, select r/minimalistphotography as the sender.
 Next, in the radio selection, choose the "To User" option.
 Place the user's username in the text box that should pop up (with u/).
 Now, choose the "Use a saved response" at the bottom, and pick the one named 'Invitation to Post (and join)'.
 Change PHOTO NAME to a short description of the photo and change PHOTO LINK to the URL of the photo we'd like the user to post.
 Keep in mind that the brackets and parentheses are part of the message and should not be changed.
 Before hitting send, add "Invitation to Post (and join)" as the subject of the message.
 Finally, send the message and remove the image from the photo-pool channel in Discord.
+We'll be excited to see your name pop up as having sent out invitations!

+   You are doing an amazing job as a mod for this team.
+We are grateful.
+Thank you.
+We have three other option training modules available to you if you would like them:  Promotion, Discord Tutorial, and Mod Tools Tour.
+Let us know if you are interested in receiving those training modules.

 ### Promotion
 ---